 Attendance at every meeting of this course is required.
 The organization of the course means that you will learn a lot by observing and providing feedback to others.
-Tusculum College attendance policy mandates student attendance at every class session and allows three valid absences for school-sponsored events (including participation in sports events but not practice).
-Coordinate with me to turn in your work in advance of these absences.

 Attendance is required for the entire class session.
 Missing minor portions of a class meeting will result in being counted late.
 Being counted late twice is equivalent to one absence.
-Students who miss more than 25 minutes of a class will be counted absent.
-Tusculum's Attendance policy mandates that the fourth absence from class will result in a failing grade for the course.
+Students who miss a significant portion of class will be counted absent.
+Students who leave class early will be counted late/absent depending on the amount of class that they miss.
+Tusculum College attendance policy mandates that the fourth absence from class will result in a failing grade for the course.